microsoft/dts-gen/README.md

 # Browser

+# Note: Browser support in progress!
+This is not quite ready yet

 To generate a definition file for a browser-only module, we'll use the in-browser popup window.
 This works by injecting the `dts-gen` script into the current page by adding it as a `script` tag.